-10% Homework Sets5% Quizzes5% Computational Projects22.5% Midterm Exam 122.5% Midterm Exam 235% Final Exam
+10% Homework Sets

+5% Quizzes

+5% Computational Projects

+22.5% Midterm Exam 1

+22.5% Midterm Exam 2

+35% Final Exam

 Homeworks will be assigned on Fridays and due on the following Friday at the beginning of lecture.
 Late homeworks will not be accepted or graded.
-Homework problems will not always be graded in full; it is your responsibility to compare the details of your answers with the solutions.
+Homework problems will not always be graded or corrected in full; it is your responsibility to compare the details of your answers with the solutions.
+The lowest homework score will be dropped.

 Quizzes will be given occasionally in your assigned discussion section to assess your comprehension of the material covered by homeworks, lectures, discussions, and the reading.
-The lowest homework score will be dropped.
+Quizzes cannot be made up.
+The lowest quiz score will be dropped.